-Regulation exists at both the federal (e.g., Species at Risk Act, "SARA") and provincial levels (e.g., in

-Ontario, the Endangered Species Act, 2007, "ESA") to protect both species and the habitat of such species.
-These acts set out permitting, monitoring, reporting and remediation requirements for activities that affect a listed species or its habitat, with considerable fines for non-compliance.
+Regulation exists at both the federal level (e.g., Species at Risk Act, "SARA") and the provincial level (e.g., in Ontario, the Endangered Species Act, 2007, "ESA") to protect both species and their habitats.
+These acts set out permitting, monitoring, reporting and remediation requirements for activities that affect listed species or their habitats, with considerable fines for non-compliance.
 Endangered species legislation can have a significant impact on the timing and costs of every kind of development, from infrastructure to housing.